jouros/gorestapi/README.md

 I have completed setup only for cluster 'test1' which has two apps: 1) podinfo with kustomize and 2) busybox with sops and custom helm charts.
 Similar way I could define more different type of clusters test2, test3 and so on.

+## GitOps infrastructure automation with Ansible and Flux

 For cluster 'test2' I will create complete setup for my Go restapi platform:

 * deploy flux